 How to Report a Sexual Assault

-Colorado College encourages students to report sexual assault, intimate partner violence, stalking, and other forms of sexual misconduct.
-Under our campus policies, students have three paths or options to pursue.
-You can speak confidentially to the CC sexual assault response coordinator about all of these options, which include:
+Colorado College encourages students to report sexual assault, intimate partner violence, stalking, and other forms of sexual violence.
+Under CC's Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy, and the general Anti-Discrimination Policy, students have three paths or options to pursue, all of which can be done at different times or concurrently.
+You can speak confidentially to the CC Sexual Assault Response Coordinator about all of these options, which include:

-- Informal Support Systems: the sexual assault response coordinator, campus chaplains, counselors, and SOSS group members provide information and confidential support to assist students in making decisions about filing a formal complaint/charges and seeking medical care or counseling.
+- Confidential Support Systems: At CC, confidential means any information given to a confidential resource will not be shared with the school or anyone else.
+The Sexual Assault Response Coordinator, campus Chaplains, counselors, and START (Student Title IX Assistance and Resource Team) group members provide clear information, options, and confidential support to assist students in making decisions about filing a formal complaint/charges and seeking medical care or counseling.
 These resources can also assist students in managing the impact of misconduct on their academic and social functioning.

 - Confidential Resources

-Colorado College is committed to responding to incidents of sexual misconduct, harassment, and gender or sexuality bias incidents in order to eliminate any hostile environment, prevent recurrence of sexual misconduct and address its effects.
-Students can seek resources to ameliorate the impact of these kinds of experiences on their educational experience through the informal support system outlined above.
+Colorado College is committed to responding to incidents of sexual violence, harassment, and gender or sexuality bias incidents in order to eliminate any hostile environment, prevent recurrence of sexual violence and address its effects.
+Students can seek resources to ameliorate the impact of these kinds of experiences on their educational experience through the confidential support systems outlined above.
 Additionally, if students feel dissatisfied with the college’s efforts in this regard, they can contact the college’s Title IX coordinator, to seek appropriate remedies and/or to file a grievance.
 The Title IX coordinator is Gail Murphy-Geiss (Office: Palmer 131A.
 Phone: (719) 389-6868.
-E-mail: email@example.com).
+E-mail: firstname.lastname@example.org).